top of page

 Light walking

-Encourages healthy circulation
+Encourages healthy circulation and prevents blood stasis

 Elevate legs

-Helps reduce swelling
+Helps reduce swelling and promotes fluid drainage

-During the first 24 hours
+During the first 24 hours, especially when resting

-Avoid heavy lifting
+Avoid heavy lifting and strenuous exercise

-For the first week
+Daily for the first week

 How Does Venaseal Compare to Other Varicose Vein Treatments?